rtang03/fabric-cd/docs/DEVELOPMENT.md

 **Add your git repo**

 As a pre-requisite, you need to create ssh key in your github.com account; and having ssh key in below path.
 In your fork repo, the below git url and ssh will be different.
-Notice that we intentionally not configuring the ssh as part of *argocd-cm* configMap, preventing the ssh private key from commiting to github.
+Notice that we are intentionally not configuring the ssh as part of *argocd-cm* configMap, preventing the ssh private key from commiting to github.

 ```shell script